Skip to main content

 Meribel in December 2019 - What weather to expect & what to do

-Whilst there will be snow up the mountain, a white Christmas is never a guarantee.
+Whilst there will be snow up the mountain, a white Christmas is never a guarantee in the village.
 However, it's definitely cold, with temperatures averaging from -6°C to 1°C, with around 11 days of snowfall.
 Make sure thermals are on your Christmas list.

 Meribel in December 2019 - What weather to expect & what to do

 The lifts and ski runs open progressively over the first two weeks of the season.
 For this first week, most of the major lifts and Three Valleys links will open.
-In Méribel, this includes Tougnète 1 & 2, Saulire 1 & 2, Golf and Altiport.
-In Mottaret, Chalets, Plattières 1 & 3, Combes, Mont Vallon, Côte Brune, Mûres Rouges and Plan des Mains.
+In Méribel, this includes Tougnète 1 and 2, Saulire 1 and 2, Golf and Altiport.
+In Mottaret, Chalets, Plattières 1 and 3, Combes, Mont Vallon, Côte Brune, Mûres Rouges and Plan des Mains.
 More lifts and pistes generally open for the second week, with full opening expected in time for Christmas.

 Christmas and New Year is a popular time for families so the slopes are noticeably busier as soon as the holidays begin.
 Fortunately, Les 3 Vallées ski area is so vast, that even in high season you can find quiet slopes and minimal lift queues.
 Here are our insider's top tips for the school holidays: